-The diagnosis and management of herpetic whitlow is with a multidisciplinary team that consists of a nurse practitioner, primary care provider, pediatrician, dermatologist and an infectious disease expert.
+The diagnosis and management of herpetic whitlow is with an interprofessional team that consists of a nurse practitioner, primary care provider, pediatrician, dermatologist and an infectious disease expert.
 The disorder is diagnosed clinically and the management is supportive.
-The role of antiviral agents is still being debated.
+The role of antiviral agents is still being debated but should be considered in immunocompromised patients.
 For most immunocompetent patients, the infection spontaneously resolves in 2 to 4 weeks.
 Incision and drainage should not be performed as it provides no symptomatic relief and may cause viremia and bacterial superinfection.
 There have been reports of significant pain relief following nail segment excision for decompression of vesicles along the nail bed.

 Viral shedding is present until the epidermal lesion is healed, so patients should be counseled on the importance of wearing gloves or another protective barrier.
 The patient should also be counseled that the chance of recurrence is about 30% to 50%.
 (Level V)

 |||Richert B,André J, Nail disorders in children: diagnosis and management.
 American journal of clinical dermatology.
 2011 Apr 1; [PubMed PMID: 21348541]|

 |||Rerucha CM,Ewing JT,Oppenlander KE,Cowan WC, Acute Hand Infections.
 American family physician.
 2019 Feb 15; [PubMed PMID: 30763047]|

 |||Shoji K,Saitoh A, Herpetic Whitlow.
 The New England journal of medicine.
 2018 Feb 8; [PubMed PMID: 29414271]|